Robert01101101/Robert01101101/README.md

 ## Hi there 👋

-I'm Robert, a software designer and developer from Vancouver.
-I love working with innovative technologies and learning new things, which has led me to become a full-stack developer working on anything from cross-platform apps to XR experiences and video games.
+I'm Robert, a software developer and designer from Vancouver.
+My inexhaustible curiosity and love for digital media led me to attend Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.

+I've prototyped, designed, and developed various interactive applications throughout my career, covering everything from XR to web development.
+These experiences have shaped me into a designer who emphasizes a user-goal-driven approach, a developer who values scalability and accessibility, and an expert in rapid prototyping.

-These days I work as a Full-Stack Web Developer at Qwadra Vancouver, developing web features with ASP.NET and React.
+Nowadays I work as a Full-Stack Web Developer at Qwadra Vancouver, developing web features with ASP.NET and React.
 I also occasionally work on personal projects, like my Flutter app *Tourguide*.
 Before that, I spent 3 years working as a Mixed Reality Software Developer at Clirio, where I developed cross-platform XR GIS apps in Unity with C#, and got to work with technologies like MRTK, Blazor and Three.js.

-My background is very interdisciplinary, I've always had an inexhaustible curiosity and love for digital media.
-I studied at Simon Fraser University (SFU), where I earned my Bachelor's Degree of Science with a major in Interactive Arts & Technology.
-In this program, I learned the principles of Design, Media Arts, and Programming, in a highly collaborative and iterative environment.
-These experiences have shaped me into a designer who emphasizes the user experience, a developer who values scalability and accessibility, and an expert in rapid prototyping.

 **Contact me if you would like to make cool stuff together!
 I'm always open to exploring interesting projects.**